Wega–Brilon Wald railway

-The Wabern–Brilon Wald railway is a 86.7 kilometre-long, single-track, partially disused secondary railway line from Wabern in North Hesse to Brilon-Wald in North Rhine-Westphalia.
+The Wega–Brilon Wald railway is a 86.7 kilometre-long, single-track, partially disused secondary railway line from Wega in North Hesse to Brilon-Wald in North Rhine-Westphalia.

-The disused middle section from Bad Wildungen to Korbach is called the Ederseebahn (Eder Railway) after the nearby Edersee (Lake Eder), while the section between Korbach and Brilon Wald is called the Uplandbahn (Upland Railway) after the Upland range.
+The disused eastern section from Wega to Korbach is called the Ederseebahn (Eder Railway) after the nearby Edersee (Lake Eder), while the section between Korbach and Brilon Wald is called the Uplandbahn (Upland Railway) after the Upland range.

 Route

-Wabern–Bad Wildungen section

-The line towards Korbach commences at Wabern (Bz Kassel) station in the municipality of Wabern, where there is a connection to the Main-Weser Railway.
-It initially runs upstream in the valley of the Eder through the Schwalm-Eder district to Zennern, after which it crosses Autobahn 49, and continues along federal road 253 via Fritzlar and through the Porta Hassiaca (Hessian Gate) via Ungedanken and Mandern to Wega.
-The line from Mandern to Willingen passes through the Waldeck-Frankenberg district.

-The line continues from the Wega triangular juncture along federal road 253 through the valley of Wilde to the terminal station at Bad Wildungen.
-Freight trains on the Wabern–Korbach route were able to bypass Bad Wildungen, using a connecting curve in Wega.

-Edersee Railway—Bad Wildungen–Bergheim section
+Edersee Railway—Wega–Bergheim section

-From Bad Wildungen, trains on the line, now known as the Ederseebahn (Edersee Railway), reverse to return to the Wega triangular juncture.
-From there, the line, which was closed in May 1995, runs towards Korbach.
-First it runs through the Wega Tunnel directly west of Wega, piercing a wooded spur, and then continues up the Eder valley via Anraff and Giflitz (Bergheim-Giflitz station) to Bergheim.
+From the former Wega junction, the line ran northwest towards Korbach until May 1995, ran towards Korbach.
+First it ran through the Wega Tunnel directly west of Wega, piercing a wooded spur, and then continued up the Eder valley via Anraff and Giflitz (Bergheim-Giflitz station) to Bergheim.